 It’s true that some people are better at coming up with ideas than others.
 That doesn’t make your stubborn statement any truer, though.
 Those short on ideas can consider inviting guest writers/bloggers, crowdsourcing their writing through sites like Zerys, or consulting a professional inbound marketing agency.
 There’s no shame in letting the pros handle things!

-A fellow inbound marketing agency elaborated on this subject extremely well.
+A fellow inbound marketing agency, Weidert Group, elaborated on this subject further.

 4. “I can’t afford to redesign my website.
 Inbound marketing is ridiculous.”